-Researchers established therapeutic communication with nurses to secure their cooperation after explaining the study's purpose.
-The sociodemographic data of the nurses were collected by the second part of instrument one.
-Then a pretest was administered to nurses during the initial assessment to assess their knowledge about external fixators, using instrument two.
+Researchers established therapeutic communication with nurses to secure their cooperation after explaining the study's The sociopurpose. demographic data of the nurses were collected by the second part of instrument one.
+Then a pre-test was administered to nurses during the initial assessment (pretest) to assess their knowledge of external fixators, using instrument two.
 This process took around 15-20 minutes.
 Subsequently, the researchers individually observed the nurses' practice while caring for patients with external fixators using instruments three.
 This phase spanned 4 weeks.